smartgridadsc/CyberRange/DEMO/IED_standalone/README.md

-## Protection Functions between 2 Substations
+## Demo files for Protection Functions between 2 Substations

-This folder contains a sample set of protection functions using multicast communication between S1IED1 (simulating substation 1) and TIED1 (simulating substation 2) with SED file standalone.sed.
+This folder contains a sample set of files demonstrating the protection functions using multicast communication between S1IED1 (simulating substation 1) and TIED1 (simulating substation 2) with SED file standalone.sed.

-To test, run both VIRTUAL_IEDs in separate nodes (e.g. VM, mininet, etc.).
+To test using these sample files, copy or move the folders and files in this folder to the IED_standalone folder containing the scripts and source files, then run both VIRTUAL_IEDs in separate nodes (e.g. VM, mininet, etc.).

 The following is an example running on mininet.